jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 It does so, because the behavior requires it, meaning that it's a requirement.

 Consider this diagram where the Business Logic needs to persist stuff, publish events and send email.
-The Business Logic implementation will have references to these interfaces, because the core domain behavior requires it.
+The Business Logic implementation will have references to these interfaces because the core domain behavior requires it.

 <img src="/assets/HexArchBehaviorBreadth.png" alt="Hexagonal Architecture with Multiple Adapters" width = "85%" align="center" style="padding-right: 35px;">